jh3nd3rs0n/argmatey/README.md

 </pre>

-If you wish to have it packaged as a jar file, then run the following command:
+To have it packaged as a jar file, run the following command:

 <pre>